Skip to main content

 Midlands rising

-Visionary licensees are breathing new life into the Midlands town of Oatlands, from an old dispensary reborn as a wine, cheese and spirit merchant (The Imbibers) to an 1830s pub (The Kentish Tasmania) restored to its former glory.
+Visionary licensees are breathing new life into the Midlands town of Oatlands, from an old dispensary reborn as a wine, cheese and spirit merchant (The Imbiders) to an 1830s pub (The Kentish Tasmania) restored to its former glory.

 Old souls, young hearts